ShaguftaPathan/Pyhton_EDA_Logistics_Shipments_Return/README.md

 Apparel (4.13) has the highest rating, followed closely by Furniture, Electronics, and Food (4.12 each).
 Medical Equipment (4.11) and Automotive (4.10) rank slightly lower, but all categories maintain strong overall ratings.
 These insights indicate consistent customer satisfaction across categories, with potential for further improvement in lower-rated segments.

-# Return requests vs Delays
+# Return Requests vs Delays
 Examined the impact of shipment delays on product return requests using box plots.

 ![](/Images/7.png)